 The beauty about frittatas is that you can use whatever leftover veggies are in your fridge.
 The version pictured is pretty basic with baby spinach, arugula, and gomasio (sesame seeds + sea salt), but the variations are endless.

 You could also easily double the recipe to serve two people.
 Just use a 10-inch instead of an 8-inch skillet.

 Large handful greens (I like spinach and/or arugula)

 Set oven to broil.

-Whisk eggs and milk in a bowl, season with a pinch of salt, and set aside.
+Whisk eggs in a bowl, season with a pinch of salt, and set aside.